If you’re looking for the best things to do with one day in Cartagena, this guide is for you.

 With great weather, beautiful beaches, and a historic city center, you’ll have plenty to keep you busy during your visit.

-I put this post together to give you just a glimpse of all the fun things to do in one day in Cartagena.
-Let’s dive in, shall we?
+I put this post together to give you just a glimpse of all the fun things you can do with one day in Cartagena.
+So let’s dive in, shall we?

 Cartagena is a vibrant walkable city, perfect for exploring on foot.

 Grab your best camera and some comfortable shoes and start exploring.
-You can see the majority of the walled city in a few hours with stops at places you find interesting.
+You can see the majority of the walled city (historic city center) in a few hours with stops at any places you find interesting.

 The Colonial architecture within the walled city is beautiful and well-preserved, featuring lots of churches, plazas and mansions.